 Steep Vineyards & Low Yields

-Made with the late-ripening white variety Glera (formerly known as Prosecco Grape – the name changes in 2009) and can be blended with native grapes Verdisio, Bianchetta, and Perera and non-native grapes Pinot Bianco and Pinot Grigio, the delightfully dry, fizzy wine made here are fruitier although less crisp than Champagne.
+Made with the late-ripening white variety Glera (formerly known as Prosecco Grape – the name changed in 2009) and can be blended with native grapes Verdisio, Bianchetta, and Perera and non-native grapes Pinot Bianco and Pinot Grigio, the delightfully dry, fizzy wine made here are fruitier although less crisp than Champagne.
 The best Proseccos are considered those from the Cartizze denomination, a select area of vineyards northeast of Valdobbiadene.
-The steep vineyards have meager yields and produce wines considered more powerful and robust than other Proseccos.
+The steep vineyards have meager yields and produce more powerful and robust wines than other Proseccos.

 The wine’s tell-tale peachy aromas are enhanced thanks to the Charmat process, a winemaking method whose second fermentation is carried out in large stainless steel pressure tanks rather than individual bottles (like the champagne method).
 Almost all Proseccos are a blend of grapes, although occasionally, there are a few single-varietal Proseccos made with grapes from special crus (single vineyards).
 Prosecco wines are usually released to the market about a month after bottling.
 A few still dry Proseccos are also made, although most of the more than 250 million bottles produced annually are semi-sparkling (frizzante) or fully sparkling (spumanti).
 You can also find a small amount of still, sweet Prosecco.